awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

 implementation 'com.amazonaws:aws-xray-recorder-sdk-core:2.9.0'
 ```

-You can add [ custom subsegments](xray-sdk-java-subsegments.md) as well as [annotations, metadata, and user IDs](xray-sdk-java-segment.md) while using the agent, just as you would with the normal SDK\.
+You can add [ custom subsegments](xray-sdk-java-subsegments.md) in addition to [annotations, metadata, and user IDs](xray-sdk-java-segment.md) while using the agent, just as you would with the normal SDK\.
 The agent automatically propagates context across threads, so no workarounds to propagate context should be necessary when working with multithreaded applications\.

 ## Troubleshooting<a name="XRayAutoInstrumentationAgent-Troubleshooting"></a>

 Since the agent offers fully automatic instrumentation, it can be difficult to identify the root cause of a problem when you are experiencing issues\.
 If the X\-Ray agent is not working as expected for you, review the following problems and solutions\.
-The X\-Ray agent and SDK use Jakarta Commons Logging \(JCL\), so in order to see the logging output you’ll need to ensure that a bridge connecting JCL to your logging backend is on the classpath, for example `log4j-jcl` or `jcl-over-slf4j`\.
+The X\-Ray agent and SDK use Jakarta Commons Logging \(JCL\)\.
+To see the logging output, ensure that a bridge connecting JCL to your logging backend is on the classpath, as in the following example: `log4j-jcl` or `jcl-over-slf4j`\.

 ### Problem: I’ve enabled the Java agent on my application but don’t see anything on the X\-Ray console<a name="-problem-ive-enabled-the-java-agent-on-my-application-but-dont-see-anything-on-the-x-ray-console"></a>